Heater Control Cables --

 - Inspect all components for wear and damage and replace as needed.
 Make sure the flap mechanism and controls are moving freely.
 Lubricate as needed.

-- Install return springs between the bottom of the lever assemblies and the engine tin (if your car is so equipped - the return spring is in the heater box valve mechanism).
+- Back under the car, install return springs between the bottom of the lever assemblies and the engine tin (if your car is so equipped - the return spring is in the heater box valve mechanism).

 - Apply a light coat of grease to the new cables and insert them into the tubes from the control lever.
-The longer cable goes in the bottom tube and the shorter one goes in the top tube.
+The longer cable goes in the bottom tube (to the left side heater box) and the shorter one goes in the top tube.

 - Connect the cable to the control lever, then install the lever, friction discs and mounting nut.
 Tighten the nut until sufficient friction is felt when the lever is moved.